minimuutti/minimuutti.github.io/en/blog/_posts/2017-05-26-how-to-desensitize-a-dog-to-nail-clipping.md

 #### Here's how to do it

 Put the tongs on the floor but don't do anything with them - just let them be there and reward your dog for being calm.
-Your dog may wan't to sniff them and that's okay.
+Your dog may want to sniff them and that's okay.
 You can reward him for doing that as well.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAAP1EqpGWQQ8jWPYqOJPYkKa/aktivointi/siedattaminen-sheippaamalla/DS55361-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AACz4iWh2wTWA9lyZAv7xBuPa/aktivointi/siedattaminen-sheippaamalla/DS55361.jpg)